DataManager-Go/DataManagerGUI/README.md

 ![example5](https://files.jojii.de/preview/raw/n1gHIGdZwgyICWPJ9kEEbnmGp)

 - On the left side you can create, adjust and browse through your namespaces and groups
-- You can upload and directories
+- You can upload multiple files and directories
-- You can search through your files inside the selected namespace / group
+- You can browse your files inside the selected namespace / group
-- The table shows all found entries respecting your search filters
+- The table shows all found entries respecting your search and sorting filters
-- For easy usage there are plenty of menus that you can open when pressing RMB
+- For easy accessibility there are plenty of menus that you can open using RMB

 ***Working with the GUI and CLI at the same time?***<br>
 You can reload the files at any time by pressing F5!